makersacademy/rps-challenge/README.md

 ## Notes

-- Server needs to be started via `rackup` or `shotgun`, rather than directly through `ruby` so that Sass can be compiled correctly.
+- Server needs to be started via `rackup`, rather than directly through `ruby` so that Sass can be compiled correctly.
--
+- The game can be found at [rock-paper-sizzle.herokuapp.com](http://rock-paper-sizzle.herokuapp.com/).
+It works best in Chrome!